-Based on the underlying content management system you want to use, if you need a completely individual design from scratch it can increase your costs big time.
+Depending on the underlying content management system you want to use, if you need a completely unique design from scratch, it can increase your costs big time.

 3) Development and/or Customization

-The design of a (real estate website) is not some separated process of programming and customization, as I mentioned already towards the end of the last section.
+The design of a (real estate website) is not some separate process of programming and customization, as I mentioned before the end of the last section.

-The design process basically informs how much programming and/or customization work you will need later on.
+The design process basically informs how much programming and/or customization work you will need later.

 There is a system that will largely decrease your ongoing development costs.

-Other common functionalities that are often implemented in a real estate website are:
+Other standard functionalities that are often implemented in a real estate website are: